 The fishing itself is onto a sandy bottom with all your usual species available, the favoured spot is out to the left off the end and I have never snagged there.
 I think this is also down to the tidal pull having less effect on your end tackle so it’s easier fishing.
 In general it’s not snaggy.

 The good thing here is the availability of other species that can be caught on feathers or Sabaki rigs, I tend to bait mine with a small bit of lug, rag or mackerel depending on what you are after.
 There are wrasse and Pollock to be caught, there really is no need to cast.
 Simply drop down the side if the tide isn’t going to pill you into the pier structure.
-There are a few other minis down the side such as sea scorpions, casting out during summer can get you mackerel too.
+There are a few other minis down the side such as sea scorpions, casting out during summer with feathers can get you mackerel and Pollock too.

 Pay at the kiosk.